Learning Speech Emotion Representations in the Quaternion Domain: Quaternion convolutional neural networks

 Analogously to real and complex numbers, a set of operations can be defined in the quaternion space: \begin{itemize} \item \textbf{Addition}: $\mathbf{q}+\mathbf{p} = (q_0 + p_0) + (q_1 + p_1)\ii + \\ (q_2 + p_2)\ij + (q_3 + p_3)\ik$ \item \textbf{Conjugation}: $\mathbf{q}^{*} = q_0 - q_1 \ii − q_2 \ij - q_3 \ik$ \item \textbf{Scalar multiplication}: $\lambda \mathbf{q} = \lambda q_0 + \lambda q_1 \ii+ \lambda q_2 \ij + \lambda q_3 \ik$ \item \textbf{Element multiplication} (or \textbf{Hamilton product}):

 \end{itemize}

 The quaternion convolutional neural network (QCNN) is an extension of the real-valued convolutional neural network to the quaternion domain.
-For each input vector of a quaternion layer the dimensions are split into four parts to compose a quaternion representation.
-In a quaternion-valued fully-connected layer, the parameters matrices are treated as a single quaternion entity with four components, although they are manipulated as matrices of real numbers \cite{gaudet2018deep}.
-In a quaternion layer, the dot product operations used in real layers are replaced with the Hamilton product (Equation \ref{eq:hamilton}) between the input vector and a quaternion-represented weight matrix.
-This allows to process all input channels together as a single entity maintaining original intra-channels dependencies, because the weights submatrices are shared among the input channels.
-Consequently, quaternion layers permit to spare the 75\% of free parameters compared to their real-valued equivalents because, as shown in Equation \ref{eq:hamilton}, the same components are re-used to build the output matrix.
+For each input vector of a quaternion layer, the dimensions are split into four parts to compose a quaternion representation.
+In a quaternion-valued fully-connected layer the parameters matrices are treated as a single quaternion entity with four components, even though they are manipulated as matrices of real numbers \cite{gaudet2018deep}.
+In a quaternion layer, the dot product operations used in real layers are replaced with the Hamilton product (eq.~\eqref{eq:hamilton}) between the input vector and a quaternion-represented weight matrix.
+This allows the processing of all input channels together as a single entity maintaining original intra-channels dependencies because the weights submatrices are shared among the input channels.
+Consequently, quaternion layers permit to spare the 75\% of free parameters compared to their real-valued equivalents because, as shown in eq.~\eqref{eq:hamilton}, the same components are re-used to build the output matrix.

 In a QCNN, the convolution of a quaternion filter matrix with a quaternion vector is performed as the Hamilton product between the real-valued matrices representation of the input vector and filters.
 A quaternion convolution between a quaternion input vector $\mathbf{x} = x_0 + x_1 \ii + x_2 \ij + x_3 \ik$ and a quaternion filter $ W = W_0 + W_1 \ii + W_2 \ij + W_3 \ik$ can be defined as: